MadEx64/password-manager/README.md

 - **Password Generation**: Option to generate strong random passwords with customizable length and complexity
 - **Session Management**: Time-limited authentication sessions to balance security and convenience
 - **Backup & Restore**: Create and restore encrypted backups of your password database
+- **Import/Export**: Import and export passwords in CSV/JSON file format for easy migration
 - **Emergency Recovery**: Specialized tool to recover access in case of file corruption or issues
 - **Navigation System**: Intuitive navigation with options to continue, go back, or return to the main menu
 - **Search Functionality**: Quickly find stored credentials by searching for apps/websites or identifiers